 3. The Board’s Deck Might be Heavy

-There are different types of board that you may choose, which are different in size and weight.
+There are different types of boards that you may choose, which are different in size and weight.
 Making sure the deck is light and applicable for your weight and size will allow you to have control and swift movements.
 Check out a skateboard selection guide before buying one.

 4. Worn-out Bearings

 Choosing the appropriate bearings for your skateboard may significantly impact how fast you can go.
 Moreover, routine maintenance is a must because these parts may malfunction from time to time if they are old and improperly handled.

 If you see your skateboard wheels not spinning well, lubricate your bearings and remove unnecessary dirt.

 On the other hand, if you’ve done the above steps and your new skateboard wheels won’t spin, your last option is to replace your bearings with new ones, as they may allow your skateboard to operate at its maximum capability.

 Make sure that your board is the right size for your weight.
 Most skateboards can handle around 200 to 300 pounds.
 There are tables or guides that you can refer to, but the best way is to consult or ask the skate shop.